sinequa/sba-angular/docs/modules/components/results-view.md

 ## Defining Results Views

 A "view" is defined by a [`ResultsView`]({{site.baseurl}}components/interfaces/ResultsView.html) object which contains different settings.
-Note that this object is independant from the actual rendering of the view: this aspect needs to be handled separately.
+Note that this object is independent from the actual rendering of the view: this aspect needs to be handled separately.

 For example, let's imagine we have two views: